tbogdala/mindmeld/docs/notes.md

 * Configurable switch to select between prompt caching for regeneration and prompt caching for continuation
 * Consider ignoring '/narrator' slash-commands when not the last one in the log while building the prompt so they they don't have to be deleted.
+* Feature: "/rewrite <directions>" to have the AI take the last generated response and rewrite it with feedback in the directions parameter.
+(E.g. "/rewrite to have more action!").